gimasi/TUINO_ONE/README.md

 <br>

 ## PINS_ARDUINO.H
-Here are the degines of some of the constants defined in the Tuino 1 board file.
+Here the pin definitions in the Tuino 1 board file.

 ```c